 Wondering how you should optimize a particular query?

-pganalyze automatically collects queries using auto_explain and analyses query execution plans to find the most important insights:
+pganalyze automatically analyzes EXPLAIN plans to find the most important insights:

 - Disk Sort